tell-k/uadetector/README.rst

          print("Serving on port 8000...")
          server.serve_forever()

-You can also replace the environ key or the Useragent class.
+You can also replace the key of environ_dict or the UserAgent class.

 .. code-block:: python